 1972 is the date of the publication of Limits to Growth.
 This is one of the first studies to systematically analyze human impact on the globe.
 It is based on a commuter model of the world which looks calculates the various scenarios projected to happen in the future given certain variables.
 It has been revised and updated, most recently in 2004.
 I include it as one of the first documents to begin talking about economic and environmental sustainability.

-1992 is the date of the Rio Summit which saw the production of Agenda 21, another landmark document which specifies action to be taken on Global, national and local levels.
+iii.
+1992 Agenda 211992 is the date of the Rio Summit which saw the production of Agenda 21, another landmark document which specifies action to be taken on Global, national and local levels.

 iv.
 2002 Johannesburg